matthiasdellago/Loss-Cartography/Write Up.md

 ### Method

 ##### Theory
-We are interested in understanding the roughness of loss landscapes on different scales.
+Let's find *characteristic scales* in the loss ladscapes.
 Our starting point is the finite difference approximation of curvature for a given 'scale' $h$:
 $$
 f''(x) \approx \frac{f(x) - 2f(x+h) + f(x+2h)}{h^2}